Saudi's Naimi says kingdom pumping 10 million bpd

 Japan's crude imports from Iran fell 36.4 percent in March from a year earlier, while overall oil consumption has risen to meet power demand with nuclear generators switched off.

-Before meeting Naimi, Edano told reporters he would ask Saudi Arabia to help secure stable oil supplies.

-"In general, Saudi Arabia has provided the greatest cooperation over many years in regards to a stable crude oil supply," Edano said.
-"I want to thank them for that and ask for continued cooperation."

-(Reporting by Osamu Tsukimori; Writing by Aaron Sheldrick, Simon Webb, Manash Goswami; Editing by Nick Macfie)
+(Reporting by Osamu Tsukimori; Writing by Simon Webb, Manash Goswami; Editing by Himani Sarkar)